Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 11. Schema Markup

-What’s more, it’s a simple HTML add-on that helps Google understand the text and locate relevant content, increasing the chances of the web page ranking higher.
-Not to mention, it will allow search engines to display your website for specific voice search queries.
+Moreover, it’s a simple HTML add-on that helps Google understand the text and locate relevant content, increasing the chances of the web page ranking higher.
+It will also allow search engines to display your website for specific voice search queries.

 But why Schema markup and not something else?
 Google understands the content in schemas, making it a suitable strategy for including all the necessary information.

-Marketing teams believe that schemas will help answer your questions so that the website shows significant gains.
+Marketing teams believe schemas will help answer your questions so that the website gains significantly.
 Thus, your content will appeal to mobile users who prefer voice search.

 12. Answer Local Queries

 If you’re confused about what kind of content to promote, you can never go wrong with local topics.
-Such subject matter should even be your priority, given how voice search and mobile usage are gaining popularity.
+Given the popularity of voice search and mobile usage, the such subject matter should be your priority.

 Now, most people with mobile phones want information about local listings or things to do nearby.
 The primary purpose of voice search is to encourage people to ask hyper-local queries.